On this page you will find information about your opportunities to practice Nonviolent Communication with us in this region.

 Facilitation: By WVNVC

-Note: this group is accepting new new member commitments during the month of July.
+Note: this group will be accepting new member commitments in January.

 Next Meetings in 2025: